intel/zephyr.js/README.md

 #### Build and flash the x86 application image
-Next, build the x86 image which includes the JerryScript engine and the Zephyr.js runtime support, along with your JavaScript application:
+Next, build the x86 image which includes the JerryScript engine and the ZJS runtime support, along with your JavaScript application:

 ```bash
 $ make JS=samples/TrafficLight.js